 - Add mustard seeds and sesame seeds.
 Stir for 3-4 seconds.

 - Add green chili and curry leaves, stir for few seconds.

-- Add 1/4 cup of water.
-After mixing well, add 2 tsp of sugar.
+- Now, add ½ cup of water.
+After mixing well.
 Cook on high flame for about 2 minutes now.

 - First drizzle the hot water over dhokla.
-This will keep the dhokla moist.
+This will keep the pieces moist.
 Then drizzle the seasoning over.